A Curious Case of

-Friday the 13th — I'd say that's an appropriate day to talk about Coraline.
+Friday the 13th — a fitting day to talk about Coraline.

-The movie, directed and written for the screen by Henry Selick, is infectious, and certain set pieces are spectacular.
-Depending on how audiences react to the darker aspects, it's sure to become either a cult or mass favorite.
-But very early on I got that familiar twinge of kinda wishing I hadn't read the book.
+The movie, directed and written for the screen by Henry Selick, is an infectious romp with some truly spectacular set pieces.
+Depending on how audiences react to the darker aspects, it’s sure to become either a cult or mass favorite.
+But very early on came that familiar twinge of kinda wishing I hadn’t read the book.

 Written by Neil Gaiman, and the winner of a Hugo among other awards given to science-fiction, horror, or fantasy works, Coraline the book was good.
-The problem is that, as prose fiction will do, it calls heavily upon the reader's imagination to illustrate Coraline's worlds, aided by Dave McKean's cover and occasional black-&-white interior art.
-Gaiman and McKean broke into the American comics market together over 20 years ago with Black Orchid for DC, and McKean produced covers for Gaiman's landmark series The Sandman.
-Having collaborated on several graphic novels and picture books — long before Gaiman was "Neil Gaiman, Bestselling Author of American Gods" — they more recently made the film MirrorMask, which I now really want to see.
-Although I didn't remember much about Coraline the book in great detail, I quite clearly remembered McKean's illustrations, and while their mood was reflected in posters I've seen they weren't the basis for the look of Coraline the movie; not a complaint, but still inevitable baggage.
+The problem is that, as prose fiction will do, it calls heavily upon the reader’s imagination to illustrate Coraline’s worlds, aided by Dave McKean’s cover and occasional black-&-white interior art.
+Gaiman and McKean broke into the American comics market together over 20 years ago with Black Orchid for DC, and McKean produced covers for Gaiman’s landmark series The Sandman.
+Having collaborated on several graphic novels and picture books — long before Gaiman was “Neil Gaiman, Bestselling Author of American Gods” — they more recently made the film MirrorMask, which I now really want to see.
+Although I didn’t remember much about Coraline the book in great detail, I quite clearly remembered McKean’s illustrations, and they decidedly aren’t the basis for the look of Coraline the movie; not a complaint, but still inevitable baggage.
 [Update: I forgot to note that P. Craig Russell adapted Coraline to comics, as published last year, in a different style entirely.]

-As a bonus, the movie was preceded by an extended trailer from an upcoming Ice Age movie that effectively worked as a stand-alone short.
-I haven't seen any of the Ice Ages, but I recognized Skrat, who here gets into a winning Pepé Le Pew adventure to the strains of personal fave Lou Rawls.
-Perhaps I could arrange an Ice Age / MirrorMask double feature.
+The film was preceded by an extended trailer from an upcoming Ice Age movie that effectively worked as a stand-alone short.
+I haven’t seen a single one of those, but I recognized Skrat, who here gets into a winning Pepé Le Pew adventure to the strains of personal fave Lou Rawls.

-I enjoyed Henry Selick's The Nightmare before Christmas (initially developed and subsequently produced by Tim Burton — and marketed as Tim Burton's The Nightmare before Christmas, which led several news outlets to erroneously tout reviews of Tim Burton's Coraline).
-And stop-motion animation has brought us Wallace & Gromit and such Rankin-Bass classics as Rudolph the Red-Nosed Reindeer.
-Early on, though, Coraline looked so fluid to me that I assumed CGI was involved — not that CGI is renowned for its fluidity; it's just that stop-motion is almost inevitably a little jerky and I figured computers were used to smooth out some transitions — but the filmmakers have said that the only digital work done was erasure of wires and such, similar to live-action movies with stunt sequences.
+I’ve enjoyed stop-motion animation from Wallace & Gromit to such Rankin-Bass TV classics as Rudolph the Red-Nosed Reindeer to Henry Selick’s own The Nightmare before Christmas (at first developed and subsequently produced by Tim Burton — then marketed as Tim Burton’s The Nightmare before Christmas, which somehow led more than a few news outlets to erroneously tout reviews of Tim Burton’s Coraline).
+Early on, though, Coraline looked so fluid to me that I assumed CGI was involved — not that CGI is renowned for its fluidity; it’s just that stop-motion is almost inevitably a little jerky and I figured computers were used to smooth out some transitions — but the filmmakers have said that the only digital work performed was erasure of wires and such, as is done for stunt sequences in live-action movies.
 The movements of the characters also looked exaggerated, as if they were projecting to the back row, which combined with the overexpressiveness of some of the voices began to deflate my enthusiasm for the film.

-Dakota Fanning does a fine job as Coraline, but it's a shame that most animated films today cast movie or television stars instead of professional voice actors in leading roles (even smaller-scale films, often as a condition of financing).
-When mannerisms and facial characteristics are based on the stars in big-budget animated comedies, this works better, but here those who know John Hodgman from Mac-vs.-PC commercials or The Daily Show have to adjust to his voice coming from the lanky frame of Coraline's dad, and Teri Hatcher's character only resembles her towards the end — it's not a flattering comparison.
+Dakota Fanning does a fine job as Coraline, but it’s a shame that most animated films today cast movie or television stars instead of professional voice actors in leading roles (even smaller-scale films, often as a condition of financing).
+When mannerisms and facial characteristics are based on the stars in big-budget animated comedies, this works nicely, but here those who know John Hodgman from Mac-vs.-PC commercials or The Daily Show have to adjust to his voice coming from the lanky frame of Coraline’s dad — and Teri Hatcher’s character only resembles her towards the end, in what’s hardly a flattering comparison.

-On the other hand, Ian McShane disappears into the role of Mr. Bobinsky, mouse-circus ringleader, who looks like a Russian cousin to the Blue Meanies of Yellow Submarine, while Dawn French and her Absolutely Fabulous partner Jennifer Saunders — whose show-stopping performance of a terrible song was nearly the only thing I liked in the first Shrek sequel — voice spinster neighbors Miss Forcible and Miss Spink.
+On the other hand, Ian McShane disappears into the role of Mr. Bobinsky, mouse-circus ringleader, who looks like a Russian cousin to the Blue Meanies of Yellow Submarine, while Dawn French and her Absolutely Fabulous partner Jennifer Saunders — whose show-stopping rendition of a terrible song was nearly the only thing I liked in the first Shrek sequel — voice Coraline’s spinster neighbors Miss Forcible and Miss Spink.
 Most bewitching is Keith David as the voice of the Cat, who sounds for all the world like a seductive Esther Rolle.
-The less said about Wybie, a boy invented for the film so that Coraline would have someone besides herself to talk to onscreen, the better, although he admittedly provides some early pathos in the Other Mother's world.
+The less said about Wybie, a boy invented for the film so that Coraline would have a reason to speak aloud onscreen, the better, although he provides a bit of effective pathos early on in the Other Mother’s world.